- Type: Home computer

 Released 1984: The “Plus/4” name refers to the four-application ROM resident office suite (word processor, spreadsheet, database, and graphing); it was billed as “the productivity computer with software built-in”.
 Internally, the Plus/4 shares the same basic architecture as the lower-end Commodore 16 and 116 models, and is able to use software and peripherals designed for them.
 It is not compatible with the well-established Commodore 64.
 The Plus/4 was the flagship computer of the 264-series.
 The Plus/4 had 64 KB of memory while the C16 and 116 had 16 KB.
 The Plus/4 had built-in software, whereas the others did not.
 Worldwide, about 827.000 units was shipped, about 286.500 alone in Germany.

 According to what I’ve understood from Bil Herd, ex.
 Commodore hardware engineer.
-New management in 1984 first misunderstood the 264-series and the Commodore 116, that was supposed to be a competitor for the marked segment of very cheap home computers, in the price range 50-75 USD.
-They ordered the Plus/4 and it stepped on the C64 toes in price range and confused the marked a bit.
-And it all landed on the C16.
+A new management at Commodore in 1984 first misunderstood the 264-series and the Commodore 116.
+The C116 that was ordered by Jack Tramiel before he left the company in 1984, was supposed to be a competitor for the marked segment of very cheap home computers, in the price range 75-100 USD.
+The new management ordered the Plus/4 to be developed and it first stepped on the C64 toes in price range and confused the marked a bit.

 My Commodore Plus/4 and repair